 FULBRIGHT FOREIGN LANGUAGE TEACHING ASSISTANTSHIP PROGRAM

-The Fulbright Foreign Language Teaching Assistantship provides young Austrian teachers and recent university graduates who have completed at least an undergraduate degree with the unique opportunity to spend an academic year at a college or university in the US and assisting experienced professors in the instruction of German.
-It is a once-in-a-lifetime chance to experience campus life in the US, gain valuable classroom teaching experience, and have an insight into US higher education.
-The FLTA program also gives participants a chance to take courses at their host institution and gather first-hand experience about American culture.
+The Fulbright Foreign Language Teaching Assistantship Program provides young Austrian teachers and recent university graduates who have completed at least an undergraduate degree with the unique opportunity to spend an academic year at a US college or university assisting experienced professors in the instruction of German.
+It is a once-in-a-lifetime chance to experience campus life in the US, gain valuable classroom teaching experience, and gain insight into US higher education.
+The FLTA Program also gives participants a chance to take courses at their host institution and to experience American culture first-hand.
 A position as an FLTA can be a starting point for a career in language teaching or education, but it can also provide the foundation for research and an academic career.
-Most importantly, FLTAs contribute to Fulbright’s aim of “promoting mutual understanding between the US and other nations” by fostering personal relations and life-long friendships with their host-institution and community.
+Most importantly, FLTAs contribute to Fulbright’s aim of “promoting mutual understanding between the US and other nations” by fostering personal relations and life-long friendships with their host institution and community.

-Read about the experiences of former Fulbright German Language Teaching Assistants at their US universities here!
-For information on current or former participants please consult our participants list as well as our former participants list.
+Read about the experiences of former Austrian Fulbright foreign language teaching assistants at their US universities here!
+For information on current or former participants, please consult our participant list as well as our former participant list.

 Requirements and Eligibility+

 - Austrian citizenship is required to participate in this program.

 - Candidates should be early-career participants and capable of succeeding in the dual role of teaching assistant and student at their host institution.

 - Candidates must have at least completed their undergraduate education at an accredited Austrian university, university of applied sciences (Fachhochschule), or university college of teacher education (pädagogische Hochschule).
 Students who are in their last semester of their FH/PH studies may apply.
 Acceptance into the program is contingent upon having completed an undergraduate degree by June.